Mythicsoul/dotfiles/README.md

 ---

 ### Warning
-These dotfiles are not meant to be a drag n drop replacement.\
+These dotfiles are not meant to be a drag n drop replacement.

-As I am a newcomer to Linux, keep in mind that you might find something *cursed*.\
-If that's the case... oh well.
-Feel free to enlighten, so I can educate myself on any mistakes.\
+Feel free to contact me on Discord @Mythicsoul
-Discord: @Mythicsoul

 ---